Jan-E/limesurvey-pdf-email-resultscreen-plugin/README.md

 ### Activate pdfGenerator

 Go to your pluginmanager page in limesurvey and activate pdfGenerator.
-If you decided to use another path for your download or PhantomJS folder you can hit configure and change settings.
+If you decided to use another path for your PhantomJS folder you can hit configure and change settings.
 If you installed PhantomJS on your machine you can change the path also in the configure screen. ~~Also you can set after what time a pdf will be deleted.
 Default is 60 minutes~~ (this is turned off right now).
 Now you should be good to go!

-~~### Activate cron (optional)
+### ~~Activate cron (optional)~~

-Everytime a pdf is generated, the plugin will check if files should be deleted because the time they will be stored (according to your configuratioon) ran out.
+~~Everytime a pdf is generated, the plugin will check if files should be deleted because the time they will be stored (according to your configuratioon) ran out.
 This will only be done when a new pdf is created, so if your survey is not used very often these files will remain in the download folder.
 With a cron you can periodically check for files which should be deleted.
 Just fire a php cli command php yourlimesurveydir/application/commands/console.php plugin cron --interval= < the same value as after which downloads are deleted >
 If you allready have a cron running you don't have to create another one.
 The plugin will be triggered by that other cron.~~